RedHatQE/carbon/docs/components/providers/beaker.rst

         - False

     *   - bkr_ssh_key
-        - Name of the ssh key to inject to the test system, file must be placed in assets folder.
+        - Name of the ssh key to inject to the test system, file must be placed in assets directory.
         - String
         - False